mathigon/textbooks/content/shapes/content.md

 Move the slider to see the rings being arranged on the baking sheet.
 If we increase the number of rings up to ${n2}{n2|4|4,15,1}, the shape starts to look more and more like a [[triangle | parallelogram | circle]].

 We used all the pizza and the rings aren’t overlapping, so the area of the triangle is [[equal to | different than]] the area of the circle.
-The formula for the area of a triangle is [[½]] x base x height when the height makes a right angle with the base. _{span.reveal} Click on the side of the triangle you want to use as the base._ _{span.reveal} Draw in the height that corresponds with this base._
+The formula for the area of a triangle is _{x-equation(solution="1/2" keys="frac")}_ `x "base" x "height"` when the height makes a right angle with the base. _{span.reveal} Click on the side of the triangle you want to use as the base._ _{span.reveal} Draw in the height that corresponds with this base._

 Move the slider back and forth to see the base and height of the triangle in the circle.